urbanopt/urbanopt.github.io/usage/rake_tasks.md

 end
 ````

+The following tasks are available in the Rakefile.
 To list all available tasks in the Rakefile:

 ```terminal
 bundle exec rake -T
 ```

-Details about individual tasks:

 #### *run_all*

 {: .no-toc }

-The `run_all` Rake task creates and runs a `ScenarioRunnerOSW` for each scenario i.e. the
+The `run_all` Rake task creates and runs a `ScenarioRunnerOSW` for each Scenario i.e. the
-*Baseline*, *HighEfficiency* and *Mixed scenario*, passing the scenario method as an argument.
+*Baseline*, *HighEfficiency*, and *Mixed* Scenarios, passing the Scenario method as an argument.

-- `run_baseline`, `run_high_efficiency` and `run_mixed` rake tasks can be used for running individual scenarios.
+- `run_baseline`, `run_high_efficiency` and `run_mixed` rake tasks can be used for running individual Scenarios.

 #### *post_process_all*

 {: .no-toc }

-The default "post-process" of a scenario aggregates the [Feature reports](#Feature-reports) into results across the whole scenario.
-This rake task creates and runs `ScenarioDefaultPostProcessor` for each scenario and saves the results.
+This task "post-processes" a Scenario by aggregating the [Feature reports](#Feature-reports) into results across the whole Scenario.
+This rake task creates and runs `ScenarioDefaultPostProcessor` for each Scenario and saves the results.

-- `post_process_baseline`, `post_process_high_efficiency`, `post_process_mixed` rake tasks are pre-built and can be used for those individual scenarios.
+- `post_process_baseline`, `post_process_high_efficiency`, `post_process_mixed` rake tasks are pre-built and can be used for those individual Scenarios.

 #### *update_all*

 {: .no-toc }

 This rake task combines the `run_all` and `post_process_all` tasks.

 #### *default*

 {: .no-toc }

 This runs the `update_all` rake task.

 #### *clear_all*

 {: .no-toc }

-This rake task clears the scenario results from any previous runs.
+This rake task clears (deletes) the Scenario results from any previous runs.

-- `clear_baseline`, `clear_high_efficiency`, `clear_mixed` rake tasks can be used for individual scenarios.
+- `clear_baseline`, `clear_high_efficiency`, `clear_mixed` rake tasks can be used for individual Scenarios.